 In chronic hepatitis due to HBV, prophylaxis (including immunoprophylaxis) for contacts of patients may be helpful.
 No vaccination is available for contacts of patients with HCV infection.

-Corticosteroids and immunosuppressants should be avoided in chronic hepatitis B and C because these drugs enhance viral replication.
-If patients with chronic hepatitis B have other disorders that require treatment with corticosteroids, immunosuppressive therapies, or cytotoxic chemotherapy, they should be treated with antiviral drugs at the same time to prevent a flare or reactivation of hepatitis B or acute liver failure due to hepatitis B. A similar situation with hepatitis C being activated or causing acute liver failure has not been described.
+Corticosteroids and immunosuppressants should be avoided in chronic hepatitis B and C because these medications enhance viral replication.
+If patients with chronic hepatitis B have other disorders that require treatment with corticosteroids, immunosuppressive therapies, or cytotoxic chemotherapy, they should be treated with antiviral medications at the same time to prevent a flare or reactivation of hepatitis B or acute liver failure due to hepatitis B. A similar situation with hepatitis C being activated or causing acute liver failure has not been described.

-Treatment of NASH aims to
+Treatment of MASH aims to

 It may involve

-Recommending weight loss of 7 to 10% of body weight via dietary changes and exercise
+• Recommending weight loss of 7 to 10% of body weight via dietary changes and exercise

-Avoiding exposure to toxins (eg, pesticides)
+• Avoiding exposure to toxins (eg, pesticides)

 Autoimmune hepatitis